-DDNS Service DDNS Service Select the desired DDNS Service provider.
+DDNS DDNS Service Select the desired DDNS Service provider.
 To disable DDNS, select "None".
-Web Site button Click this button to open a new window and connect to the Web site for the selected DDNS service provider.

-DDNS Data User Name Enter your Username for the DDNS Service.
-Password/Key Enter your current password for the DDNS Service.
+Web Site Button Click this button to open a new window and connect to the Web site for the selected DDNS service provider.
+DDNS Status This message is returned by the DDNS Server.
+Normally, this message should be something like "Update successful" (current IP address was updated on the DDNS server).
+If the message is "No host", this indicates the host name en was not allocated to you.
+If you see this, or some other error message, you need to contact the DDNS Service and correct problem.
+User Name Password/Key Enter your current password for the DDNS Service.
 Domain Name Enter the domain name allocated to you by the DDNS Service. • If you have more than one domain name, enter the name you wish to use.
 This device supports one name only.